 Steeped in history for centuries, the area was ruled by the Iron Age Corieltauvi tribe prior to the arrival of the Romans and later by the Vikings under the Danelaw.

-The East Midlands comprises many areas of stunning natural beauty from its highest point at Kinder Scout (pictured) to volcanic Charnwood Forest, the Wolds reaching to the east coast in Lincolnshire.
+The East Midlands comprises many areas of stunning natural beauty from its highest point at Kinder Scout (pictured) to volcanic Charnwood Forest, and the Wolds reaching to the east coast of Lincolnshire.
 Its central location allows easy access via motorway, rail and air.